TITLE Traffic Coordinator

 Experience: Two years of general office experience is required, with an emphasis on using computer applications to store data, generate reports, and maintain a database.
 Experience as a traffic coordinator with electronic scheduling of satellite delivered content is preferred.

 Skills: An understanding of electronic file management and general computer operations is required.
 Effective oral and written communication skills are required.
 Attention to detail is required.
 The ability to quickly understand new computer applications is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: Must be able to lift, box, and move programming media for shipping.